cfe-lab/stocky/README.md

 From a developer perspective, Stocky consists of a server application that talks to the RFID reader and the webclient (javascript code) running in the browser.
-Both server and client code is written in python 3.6, with the webclient being transpiled into javascript with the [Transcrypt transpiler](https://transcrypt.org/).
+Server **and** client code is written in python 3.6, with the webclient being transpiled into javascript with the [Transcrypt transpiler](https://transcrypt.org/).

 Client and server communicate via the websocket protocol which allows for bidirectional